0xDracarys/lfs-automated-build/docs/PROJECT-DOCUMENTATION-INDEX.md

 ## 📝 License

-All documentation is released under the MIT License, consistent with the project's open-source nature.
+This project is released under the MIT License.

 ---